Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

-# Expressing Queries for Telemetry Applications
+# Expressing Sonata Queries for Telemetry Applications

-In this part, we will learn how to express and test queries that detect:
+In this tutorial/assignment, we will learn how to express and test queries that detect:
 * Newly-opened tcp connections.
 * DNS traffic asymmetry.